designableweb/slickposts/README.md

-Slick Posts Slider
+<h2>Slick Posts Slider</h2>
-WordPress plugin that allows users to display a slick.js slider.
-It's a simple plugin that leverages the Slick slider to display a carousel of posts.
+<p>WordPress plugin that allows users to display a slick.js slider.
+It's a simple plugin that leverages the Slick slider to display a carousel of posts.</p>

 Features
 Enqueue necessary Slick.js files